Bolton-and-Menk-GIS/configurable-maps-workshop-2023/README.md

 - [ ] TypeScript Vue Plugin (Volar)

 This is what this workshop will rely on for the majority of our code autocompletion and type checking.
-VSCode does have its own typescript plugins, but since we will be working with .vue files, we will want the extra compatability this plugin brings to our project.
+VSCode does have its own typescript plugins, but since we will be working with .vue files, we will want the extra compatibility this plugin brings to our project.

 ## Vue CLI (Legacy)

 This is the old way of doing things.
-The offical docs give a quick overview of what this all is. https://cli.vuejs.org/guide
+The official docs give a quick overview of what this all is. https://cli.vuejs.org/guide

 Lately, people have been stepping away from Vue CLI in favor of Vite.
 (You can even see this warning at the top of the page when you visit the link.)
-We won't be using this this build tool, but it's good to know that the primary reason for Vue CLI was to bundle and translate modern code into older code to deploy on the internt BCE (Before Current ~~Microsoft~~ Edge).
+We won't be using this this build tool, but it's good to know that the primary reason for Vue CLI was to bundle and translate modern code into older code to deploy on the internet BCE (Before Current ~~Microsoft~~ Edge).
 Keywords: Internet Explorer, ES4, ES6 / ESM, Webpack.

 ## Vite Setup

 As noted earlier, Vite will be our primary build tool.
 It's fast.
 Like, really fast.
-Slacking off because "your code is compling" is no longer an excuse.
+Slacking off because "your code is compiling" is no longer an excuse.
 Let's get up and running with Vite by going into our VSC terminal and entering:

 - [ ] npm create vite@latest

 You'll be asked a bunch of questions about how you want to setup your environment.
 Check in with Part 1 the timeline mapper for a list of recommended setup methods.
-It doesn't hurt to run this command a couple of times with different parameters to see what evnironment each one nets you.
+It doesn't hurt to run this command a couple of times with different parameters to see what environment each one nets you.
 You can always delete the created projects and try again.

 ## Browser Plugin

-Wtih the Vue browser plugin, we can inspect things without needing to console.log() them.
-We can also look at our variables throughout time to see how they change during the application, or inject values to them to change our application state without needing to updpate our code in VSC.
+With the Vue browser plugin, we can inspect things without needing to console.log() them.
+We can also look at our variables throughout time to see how they change during the application, or inject values to them to change our application state without needing to update our code in VSC.
 Download it from the chrome web store below.

 - [ ] https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd